Chillwind132/AutoScreenshots_ARS/README.md

 * Chrome browser installed

 ## Installation
-1. Download Chrome driver here -> [https://chromedriver.chromium.org/downloads].
+1. Download Chrome driver here -> [https://chromedriver.chromium.org/downloads]
-2. Make sure to get the same version as the chrome browser on your PC.
+2. Make sure to get the same version as the chrome browser on your PC
-3. Drop it into the root folder & replace the current chromedriver.exe (Windows) or chromedriver (Linux).
+3. Drop it into the root folder & replace the current chromedriver.exe (Windows) or chromedriver (Linux)
 4. The following command will install the packages according to the configuration file "requirements.txt"
    ```
    pip install -r requirements.txt